StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

 Awesome!
 We have our moving square.
 If you remember the [fill](http://py.processing.org/reference/fill.html) function from last lesson, you can try messing with the color of the square as well.

 Why does this all work?
-If you remember in the previous examples, since the `draw` loop repeats over and over and is adding to the variable, `x_pos` each time.
-This causes the square to get drawn further to the right each time since the variable, `x_pos` , controls the x position of the square.
+If you remember in the previous examples, since the `draw` loop repeats over and over and is adding to the variable, `x` each time.
+This causes the square to get drawn further to the right each time since the variable, `x` , controls the x position of the square.

 Go ahead and talk this over with a mentor or partner if it doesn't make sense.